How to Link Google Ads & Search Console to Understand Your Paid & Organic Search Relationship

 We concluded that organic position does have a direct correlation on ad click-through rate:

-As you can see in the graph above; as organic rank drops from position 3 to 4, our AdWords click-through rate outperforms organic results.
+As you can see in the graph above; as organic rank drops from position 3 to 4, our Google Ads click-through rate outperforms organic results.
 When you think about the architecture of Google’s search engine results page, this makes total sense; as organic listings become less visible, users are most apt to click on your ad result instead.

 Not only did we conclude a direct correlation between our organic position and click-through rate, but we also opened up a whole new paid search opportunity: new keywords!